Your divorce is final. Now what?

 - Take control of your career.
 If you need to increase your income to meet your expenses and life goals, consider a job change.
 You may have been working part-time especially if you have kids and had a second income to rely on.

 - Revise your Estate Plan.
 Once divorced, your old Wills, trusts, and other legal documents will need to be updated to ensure your wishes are carried out properly.
 This includes beneficiary designations on things such as retirement plan and life insurance.
+Keep in mind any restrictions that are in your separation agreement.

 - Take charge of your investments.
 You may have received assets in your divorce.
 Make sure they are invested in fitting your risk tolerance and time frame and not your exes.